jacklule/DataViz-Syllabus/Syllabus.md

 **20%** Quizzes, annotations and analyses of readings and videos

-**50%** Five assignments that put our principles into practice, likely to include:
+**50%** Assignments that put our principles into practice, likely to include:
 - customized HTML5 page at name.github.io
 - infographic and timeline
 - chart with CSS
 - map story
+- a comic
 - interactive story with Tableau

-**30%** Portfolio at name.github.io, which will include a final project and edited, improved versions of all assignments.
+**30%** Portfolio at name.github.io, which will include a final project as well as edited, corrected and improved versions of all assignments.
 This portfolio will be a essential part of your search for internships and jobs.

 ##Lehigh Commitment to an Equitable Community